xtianbetz/imx-bsp-bootstrap/README.md

 NOTE: This process will take at least a half hour on a very fast multi-core machine and will use close to 100GB of disk space.

-You can also try 'imx-image-multimedia' for a more full-featured image.
+Next, try 'imx-image-multimedia' for a more full-featured image.

 ## Writing an image to eMMC using uuu